jpmvferreira/stag/README.md

 # References

-The [fusepy](https://github.com/fusepy/fusepy) Github repository, in particular the file `fuse.py`, where the FUSE Python object is implemented.
-Another important source was the official [libfuse](https://libfuse.github.io/doxygen/index.html) documentation, mainly the file that defines the operations available in a FUSE filesystem (Data Structures > fuse_operations).
+The [fusepy](https://github.com/fusepy/fusepy) Github repository, in particular the Python object FUSE implemented in `fuse.py`.

+Also the official [libfuse](https://libfuse.github.io/doxygen/index.html) documentation, mainly the file that defines the operations available in a FUSE filesystem (Data Structures > fuse_operations).

 # License

 [MIT](./LICENSE.md)